 How will the results look?

-Similar to microblading, the liner color will typically appear much darker for the first 10 days.
+Just like with Microblading, the liner color will typically appear much darker for the first 10 days.
 A touch-up is recommended four to six weeks after your initial appointment to ensure the pigment is evenly applied for beautiful, long-lasting results.